NicoSnts/Alke/README.md

 # Alke.js

-Alke.js is a lightweight, GSAP-powered animation library that enables smooth, responsive animations via simple HTML attributes.
-Easily add fade-in effects, staggered animations, and more.
-Fully customizable with support for screen size-based disabling, making it perfect for modern, dynamic web projects.
+**Alke.js** is a lightweight, open-source animation library powered by GSAP, designed specifically for easy use within Webflow projects.

-## Features
+With Alke.js, you can quickly create smooth, responsive animations using simple HTML attributes—no need for complex coding.
+Whether you want to add fade-in effects, staggered animations, or other dynamic visuals, Alke.js has you covered.

-- **Attribute-Based Animations:** Define animations directly in your HTML using intuitive attributes like `alke-animation`, `alke-duration`, and more.
+### Key Features:

-- **Staggered Animations:** Easily apply staggered animations to child elements for sophisticated effects.
+- **Easy to Use:** Add animations directly in your Webflow project using straightforward HTML attributes.

-- **Responsive Control:** Disable animations on smaller screens using the `alke-disabled` attribute.
+- **Highly Customizable:** Fine-tune animations to fit your design needs with flexible options for duration, delay, and more.

-- **Customizable:** Control the distance, duration, delay, and other properties of your animations with ease.
+- **Responsive:** Built-in support for screen size-based disabling ensures your animations look great on any device.

-- **Built on GSAP:** Leverages the power of GSAP for smooth and performant animations.
+Alke.js is perfect for Webflow designers and developers who want to enhance their projects with powerful animations, all while keeping the workflow simple and accessible.

 ## Installation